cuba-platform/admin-tools-addon/README.md

      }
      ```

-2. Select a version of the add-on which is compatible with the platform version used in your project:
+2. Select a version of the add-on, which is compatible with the platform version used in your project:

 | Platform Version | Add-on Version |
 | ---------------- | -------------- |
 | 6.8.1            | 0.1-SNAPSHOT   |

-Add a custom application component to your project:
+3. Add a custom application component to your project:

    * Artifact group: `com.haulmont.addon.admintools`
    * Artifact name: `cuba-at-global`